Returning Students: Course Login

 Establish Good Habits Through Practice

-The facts on the previous pages demonstrate that teens do not do a good job of judging their skill level or the dangerousness of driving situations.
-It is important that you and the people who teach you how to drive analyze and identify the problem attitudes and behaviors you exhibit while driving.
+It is important that you and the people who teach you how to drive analyze and identify the skills you struggle with.
 For example, do you tend to visually-search less often after you have been driving for a while than when you begin driving?
-You should constantly monitor yourself while you are driving to identify poor driving habits and attitudes.

-Once you identify a poor driving habit or attitude, you should substitute the appropriate behavior or point of view.
-You must continuously practice that appropriate behavior or point of view until it becomes automatic.
-For example, if you recognize that you start to slack in your visual-scanning over time, you should remind yourself to do so continually during your driving, until it becomes something you automatically do all the time.
+Once you identify a poor driving habit or attitude, practice the appropriate behavior or point of view until it becomes automatic.
+For example, if you recognize that you start to slack in your visual scanning over time, you should remind yourself to do so continually during your driving, until it becomes something you automatically do all the time.

 Lesson Summary